katiakata1/qa_project/README.md

 If you were thinking about what drink to have next - I have a perfect solution for you. <br>
 The application I created generates random a spirit type, its mixer and the size of the drink you should get.<br>
 It also displays what drinks have you already had so you could have the count of them <br>
-From Russian with love :bear:
+From Russia with love :bear:

-## Project Brief
+## Project Brief 	:memo:

 The application meets all the requirements specified by QA DevOps Bootcamp mentors and was completed in two week frame time.
 Scope of the project includes: